-This is your Year 5 Geography Knowledge Organiser for Summer I. Trade international construct globalisation supply chain manufacture import export relating to more than one country to build or put together the process by which organisations start operating on an international scale the sequence of steps involved in the production and distribution of goods to make a product on a large scale using machinery to bring goods into a country from abroad in order to sell them to send goods to another country for sale In year 4 you learnt about the international relationships between the countries of North and South America.
-In year 3 you learnt about how different settlements have been constructed.
+In Year 6, you will design, In Year make and evaluate a design moving scene. evaluate international construct globalisation supply chain manufacture import export relating to more than one country to build or put together the process by which organisations start operating on an international scale the sequence of steps involved in the production and distribution of goods to make a product on a large scale using machinery to bring goods into a country from abroad in order to sell them to send goods to another country for sale In year 4 you learnt about the international relationships between the countries of North and South America.
+In year 3 you learnt about how different settlements have been constructed .
 Economic globalisation is how countries are coming together as one big global economy, making international trade easier.
 A global supply chain covers all the steps involved in manufacturing and delivering a product or service when those steps take place in more than one country.
 Engineering (e.g. car production) is the largest manufacturing sector in the United Kingdom.
 Some countries don't have enough resources to make everything they need, so they have to import goods from other countries, Some countries have an excess of resources which enables them to export goods and raw materials to other countries, The global supply chain is an international operation, often involving several different countries.
 We can construct products in one country and sell them to another using international trade.
-The way technology makes it easier for people to buy and sell products from around the world is an example of globalisation.
-If a company sources raw materials in China, manufactures the product in India and sells it to customers in the USA, its supply chain is global.
-During the the 20th century, there was a decline in the importance of manufacturing in the UK.
+The way technology makes it easier for people to buy and sell products from around the world is an example of globalisation . manufactures the product in India and sells it to customers During the the 20th century, there was a decline in the importance of manufacturing in the UK.
 The top three imports into the UK in 2022 were cars, petrol and gold.
 Some of the top exports from the UK in 2022 were aircraft parts, pharmaceuticals and precious metals.
 The school had received several international visitors throughout the year.
 In order to make an effective point, the girl needed to first construct her argument.
-Supply Chain Management Logistics Apply Apply Chain Management Apply Logistics Apply Logistics How this s connects with previous us learnina How th is connects with future learning
+Supply Chain Management Logistics How this connects with previou us learning How th is connects with future e learning